-If you live in a single home that has a backyard, chances are you either have or are planning on building a patio or deck.
-In most areas of the country the most popular construction material for that outside structure is pressure treated wood.
+If you live in a single home that has a backyard, chances are you either have or are planning to build a patio or deck.
+In most areas of the country, the most popular construction material for that outside structure is pressure-treated wood.

 What Is Pressure Treated Wood?

-Pressure treated wood is a readily available construction material used for all sorts of outdoor construction projects including stairs, decks, pergolas and patios.
-Typically made of southern yellow pine.
-Its natural look, price, and durability make it a popular choice for outdoor use.
+Pressure-treated wood is a readily available building material used for all sorts of outdoor construction projects including stairs, decks, pergolas, and patios.
+Typically made of southern yellow pine, its natural look, price, and durability make it a popular choice for outdoor use.

-Pressure treated wood is excellent for outdoor construction because the treatment allows it to survive outside for up to 30 years.
-The chemicals absorbed into the wood not only protect it from the elements, but also help prevent organisms from causing damage, working as a pesticide to stop insects from eating away at it.
-Most pressure treated wood also retards damage from fungi, algae, mold, or other growing organisms.
+Pressure-treated wood is excellent for outdoor construction because the treatment allows it to survive outside for up to 30 years.
+The chemicals absorbed into the wood not only protect it from the elements but also help prevent organisms from causing damage, working as a pesticide to stop insects from eating away at it.
+Most pressure-treated wood also mitigates damage from fungi, algae, mold, or other growing organisms.

 Why Does Pressure Treated Wood Get Slippery, Even in Warm Weather?

-Water may not be able to easily seep in, but that doesn’t stop the water from having a big effect on pressure treated wood.
+While water may not be able to easily seep in, that doesn’t stop it from having a big effect on pressure-treated wood.
 Naturally, when it rains, your deck, stairs, or ramp will get wet.
 It takes time for the water to dry up, especially when not in the sun, and that wetness is a breeding ground for fungi, algae, moss, and mold.
-The shady areas on your deck, porch or stairs are even more likely to have these sorts of organisms growing because the wood will be dark and damp longer, and dark damp areas are where things like mold grow best.
+The shady areas on your deck, porch, or stairs are even more likely to have these sorts of organisms growing because the wood will be dark and damp longer, and dark damp areas are where things like mold grow best.

-You’d think the slipperiness on the wood would come from the water itself; however, it’s actually these organisms that grow on the wet wood that cause the slipping!
+You’d think the slipperiness on the wood would come from the water itself; however, it’s actually these organisms that grow on the wet wood that most often causes the slipping!